 Clean water | it’s beyond priceless

-Here’s a short EPA video to remind us how important clean water is and why we need to protect all the components of a river system.
+Here’s a short EPA video to remind us how important clean water is and why we need to protect all the components of a river system that produce clean water that is so important for all life.

 The tributaries of the National Wild and Scenic North Fork Smith River in Oregon include: Horse Creek, Chrome Creek, Packsaddle Creek, Cedar Creek.
 One tributary, Baldface Creek and all of its perennial tributaries are U.S. Forest Service Eligible Wild and Scenic Rivers.
 Another Diamond Creek is a National Wild and Scenic River in California but not in Oregon.